 : a mass formed by concretion or coalescence of separate particles of matter in one body

-: a hard strong building material made by mixing a cementing material (as portland cement) and a mineral aggregate (as sand and gravel) with sufficient water to cause the cement to set and bind the entire mass
+: a hard strong building material made by mixing a cementing material (such as Portland cement) and a mineral aggregate (such as sand and gravel) with sufficient water to cause the cement to set and bind the entire mass

 : a waxy essence of flowers prepared by extraction and evaporation and used in perfumery

 We can trace "concrete" back to the Latin verb concrescere, meaning "to grow together."
 Appropriately, when it first entered English "concrete" could mean "connected by growth."
 Logicians and grammarians also applied "concrete" to words that expressed a quality viewed as being united with the thing it describes.
 That in turn led to the sense of "concrete" which we now contrast with "abstract"—concrete words express actual things ("rock," "lizard, "harpsichord"), while abstract words express qualities apart from actual things ("bliss," "freedom," "turpitude").
 It was not until the 19th century that the noun "concrete," and its related adjective, began to be used for the building material composed of cementing material and sand, gravel, or similar materials.

 It's helpful to have concrete examples of how words are used in context.

 We hope the meetings will produce concrete results.
 Verb

 the mortar slowly concreted in the mold

 a choral work that concretes music and dance into a stunning theatrical experience